sbergercnmc/duonovo/README.md

 Below is a description of each argument that `duoNovo()` accepts:

-  - **LRS\_phased\_vcf\_file\_path**: File path to the VCF containing phased variant calls from long-read sequencing of the duo.
+- **LRS_phased_vcf_file_path**: Required input.
+Path to the VCF containing phased variant calls from long-read sequencing of the duo.
-  - **depth\_cutoff**: A numeric value specifying the minimum sequencing depth for variants to be included in the analysis.
+- **depth_cutoff**: A numeric value specifying the minimum sequencing depth for variants to be included in the analysis.
 The same cutoff applies to both proband and parent variants, for both LRS and SRS (if used).
 The default is 20.
-  - **GQ\_cutoff**: A numeric value specifying the minimum GQ (genotype quality) for variants to be included in the analysis.
+- **GQ_cutoff**: A numeric value specifying the minimum GQ (genotype quality) for variants to be included in the analysis.
 The same cutoff applies to both proband and parent variants, for both LRS and SRS (if used).
 The default is 30.
-  - **proband\_column\_identifier**: A character corresponding to an identifier for the proband column in the metadata matrices of the VCF.
+- **proband_column_identifier**: Required input.
+A character
+  corresponding to an identifier for the proband column in the metadata matrices of the VCF.
 Should be the same for both the LRS VCF and (if used) the SRS VCF.
-  - **PS\_width\_cutoff**: A numeric value specifying the minimum width of haplotype blocks used in the analysis.
+- **PS_width_cutoff**: A numeric value specifying the minimum width of haplotype blocks used in the analysis.
 The default is 10000.
-  - **boundary\_cutoff**: A numeric value indicating the minimum distance from a haplotype block boundary (either start or end coordinate) for candidate variants to be analyzed.
+- **boundary_cutoff**: A numeric value indicating the minimum distance from a haplotype block boundary (either start or end coordinate) for candidate variants to be analyzed.
 The default is 2000.
-  - **distance\_cutoff**: A numeric value specifying the minimum Hamming distance cutoff to determine that a proband-parent haplotype block is not identical by descent.
+- **distance_cutoff**: A numeric value specifying the minimum Hamming distance cutoff to determine that a proband-parent haplotype block is not identical by descent.
 The default is 40.
-  - **candidate\_variants\_concordant\_with\_SRS**: Logical value
+- **candidate_variants_concordant_with_SRS**: Logical value specifying
-    specifying if candidate variant genotype calls should be concordant with short-read sequencing (the default is `FALSE`).
+  if candidate variant genotype calls should be concordant with short-read sequencing (the default is `FALSE`).
-  - **SRS\_vcf\_file\_path**: File path to the VCF containing variant calls from short-read sequencing of the duo.
+- **SRS_vcf_file_path**: Path to the VCF containing variant calls from short-read sequencing of the duo.
-  - **test\_reference\_allele**: Logical value specifying if positions where the proband is heterozygous and the parent is homozygous for the variant allele should also be tested (the default is `FALSE`).
+- **test_reference_allele**: Logical value specifying if positions where the proband is heterozygous and the parent is homozygous for the variant allele should also be tested (the default is `FALSE`).
-  - **candidate\_variant\_coordinates**: A vector of coordinates
+- **candidate_variant_coordinates**: A vector of coordinates
-    (e.g. c(chr1:1000, chr2:2000)) of candidate variants of interest.
+  (e.g. `c("chr1:1000", "chr2:2000")`) of candidate variants of
+  interest.
-  - **output\_vcf\_path**: File path for the output VCF file.
+- **output_vcf_path**: Path to write the output VCF file.
-  - **compress\_output**: Logical value specifying whether or not to compress the output VCF file.
+- **compress_output**: Logical value specifying whether or not to compress the output VCF file.
 The default is `TRUE`

 ### Run *duoNovo* from the Command line

 The *duoNovo* command line interface provides a tool to run *duoNovo* directly from the command line.
-Clone the duoNovo\_cli.R script from the cli directory.
-The script can be run from the command line after ‘*duoNovo*’ package has been installed as well as the ‘argparse’ package.
-The command line script can be invoked using Rscript from the command line and has command line parameters to set each of the *duoNovo* parameters.
+After installing the ‘*duoNovo*’ and the ‘argparse’ packages, the first step is to clone the `duoNovo_cli.R` script from the cli directory.
+The command line script can then be invoked using Rscript from the command line and has command line parameters to set each of the `duoNovo()` arguments.

-Below is the output of Rscript duoNovo\_cli.R -h
+Below is the output of `Rscript duoNovo_cli.R -h`.

     usage: cli/duoNovo_cli.R [-h] [-v] [-q] [-d number] [-g number] -f FILE -p PROBAND_SAMPLE_ID [-w number] [-b number] [-c number] [-t] [-n coordinates] [-s FILE] [-o FILE] [-z]

     options:
       -h, --help            show this help message and exit -v, --verbose         Print extra output/parameter values [default TRUE]